FanChiMao/CMFNet/README.md

   ```

 ## Test (Evaluation)
-To test the models of Deraindrop, Dehaze, Deblurring with ground truth, run
+To test the models of Deraindrop, Dehaze, Deblurring with ground truth, see the `test.py` and run
 ```
 python test.py --input_dir images_folder_path --result_dir save_images_here --weights path_to_models --dataset type_of_task --gpus CUDA_VISIBLE_DEVICES
 ```